caueb/caueb.github.io/cracking.md

 # Usage
 hashcat -m 1000 -a 0 julian.hash /usr/share/wordlists/rockyou.txt -O -o cracked-hash.txt

--m 0 = designates the type of hash we are cracking (NTLM) -a 0 = designates a dictionary attack
+-m 10000  = designates the type of hash we are cracking (NTLM) -a 0      = designates a dictionary attack
 -o        = cracked.txt is the output file for the cracked passwords
 ```
+### Common hashes
 | Hash | Mode |
 | --- | --- |
 | md5 raw | -m 0 |